KARNATISAITHARUN/documentation/using-ocular/tutorials/libanalysis.md

 }
 ```

-This rule is included in ShiftLeft Ocular's default Security Policy.
+This rule is included in ShiftLeft Ocular's default Policy.